yalmip/yalmip.github.io/_posts/tutorials/2016-09-17-exponentialcone.md

 A low-level approach to define exponential cones is the command [expcone](/command/expcone).

-The code below is primarily intended for solvers with dedicated exponential cone support which currently is [Mosek 9](/solver/mosek), [SCS](/solver/scs) or [ECOS](/solver/ecos).
+The code below is primarily intended for solvers with dedicated exponential cone support which currently is [Mosek](/solver/mosek), [SCS](/solver/scs) or [ECOS](/solver/ecos).
 However, YALMIP also supports the exponential cone operator [expcone](/command/expcone) and exponential cone representable functions such as [logsumexp](/command/logsumexp) which is used below in general nonlinear solvers such as [fmincon](/solver/fmincon).
 When a general nonlinear solver is used, exponential cone representable functions are used in their native form and not converted to an exponential cone representations.

 ### Logistic regression example